LegendaryHog/Pentium/README.md

     ```
     outfilename - extension is *.out

-    picfile - extension is *.txt, file with picture for scan, for more info read docementatin of "Pic"
+    picfile - extension is *.txt, file with picture for scan

-    picasmfile - extension  is *.txt, file with generated asm code, for more info read documentation of "Pic"
+    picasmfile - extension  is *.txt, file with generated asm code